As is sometimes the case, the media isn’t 100% clear on travel requirements for Italy. So hopefully this helps…

-Currently anyone from the US, Canada, EU, Japan, and Israel can visit Italy with proof of vaccine (a CDC card, for example), a negative test (rapid or PCR is accepted) taken within 48 hours of arrival, or a doctor’s note showing recovery within the last 6 months.
+Currently anyone from the US, Canada, EU, Japan, and Israel can visit Italy with a negative test – rapid or PCR is accepted.

 Follow your airline recommendations, but you will also need to fill out an EU Digital Passenger Locator Form.
 The airline should accept either the digital version, or a printed version.